NetApp/terraform-provider-netapp-ontap/docs/resources/protocols_nfs_export_policy_rule_resource.md

 ## Import

-This Resource supports import, which allows you to import existing nfs export policy rule into the state of this resoruce.
+This Resource supports import, which allows you to import existing nfs export policy rule into the state of this resource.
 Import require a unique ID composed of the rule index, export policy name, svm_name and cx_profile_name, separated by a comma. id = `index`,`export_policy_name`,`svm_name`,`cx_profile_name`